 Driving from Sydney to Forster NSW

-The quickest and the shortest way to Froster is along Pacific Cast highway 1 that connects Sydney with Gold Coast.
-Exit the Freeway near Buledah and follow the signs to Tarbuck Bay and Blueys Bay.
-Alternatively, drive straight up to Nabiac and exit the Freeway 1 near Failford.
+The quickest and the shortest way to Forster is along Pacific Coast Highway 1 which connects Sydney with Gold Coast.
+Exit the Freeway near Bulehdalah and follow the signs to Tarbuck Bay and Blueys Bay.
+Alternatively, drive straight up to Nabiac and exit Freeway 1 near Failford.
 The road will approach Tuncurry from the northern end.

-Twin towns of Forster and Tuncurry are midsized towns located at the end of Koolongolook River before it merges into the ocean.
+The twin towns of Forster and Tuncurry are midsized towns located at the end of the Koolongolook River before it merges into the ocean.
 Serving a beautiful estuary into the ocean this region is home to a large variety of sea life.
 Forster and Tuncurry are fisherman's paradise with plenty of businesses around fishing and sea-related activities.